Information and assurance on the key security and data protection controls for orgvue.

 Operating System security updates are applied within two weeks of vendor release and applied consistently throughout the orgvue server environment through an automated build process.

 orgvue completes at least annual web application penetration testing for orgvue using independent CREST accredited resources.
-The executive summary reports of these tests are available to clients on request.
+The executive summary reports of these tests are available to customers on request.

 intrusion detection and endpoint protection